DoTheEvo/ansible-arch/README.md

 #### playbook_core.yml

-Aimed at non-X deployment.
-When running arch as docker host, or wireguard node or a web server or whatever else terminal based.
+Aimed at non-X use.
+When running arch as a docker host, or wireguard node, or a web server or whatever else terminal based.

 * arch upgrade, equivalent of `pacman -Syu`
 * various packages gets installed<br>
-  nano, micro, git, curl, wget, rsync, nnn, unarchiver, ncdu, htop, iotop, glances, iproute2, bind, borg, fuse, python-llfuse, python-pip, python-setuptools, python-pexpect
+  nano, micro, git, curl, wget, rsync, nnn, unarchiver, ncdu, htop, iotop, glances, iproute2, bind, fuse, python-llfuse, python-pip, python-setuptools, python-pexpect
 * install yay to have access to AUR
 * color is enabled in pacman.conf
 * noatime is set in fstab to avoid unnecessary writes of relatime
-* increase allowed failed logins to 10 before lock out
+* increased allowed failed login attemps to 10 before lock out
 * some services are installed and enabled
     * ssh - for remote access
     * plocate - file search locate